silverstone000/wanpro1/Program Structure.md

  * `id_table`

-A lookup table for router id to ip, port pair lookup.(A map with router id as key and tcp endpoint(with information of ip address and port, half open socket) as value)
+A lookup table from router id to ip, port pair lookup.(A map with router id as key and ip address and port pair as value)

 Accessed by forwarding and neighbour module.